 SimilarWeb – Best Blogging Tools for Marketers to Use

-What I love about SimilarWeb is their ability to turn often inscrutable numbers into colorful, easy-to-understand graphics.
-Insights that might take hours to glean elsewhere when based entirely on numbers can be gleaned fairly quickly with the graphical presentations on SimilarWeb.
+What I love about SimilarWeb is their ability to transform often impenetrable numbers into easy-to-understand, colorful graphs.
+Information that might take hours to glean elsewhere, when based entirely on figures, can be extracted quite quickly with SimilarWeb's graphical presentations.

-The free version of SimilarWeb makes it to our list of best tools because it lets you see everything the paid account does, except that your time slot is limited.
-With a free account, you can see a blog's website traffic analytics for the last 3 months.
+SimilarWeb's free version is on our list of top tools because it lets you see everything the paid account does, except for the time limit.
+With a free account, you can see website traffic analytics for a blog over the last three months.
 With a paid account, you can see detailed traffic reports for six months.
 It also displays global traffic, broken down by country.
-There is also a category ranking indicating your own popularity in the niche in which you blog.
+There's also a category ranking showing your own popularity within your chosen field. the niche in which you blog.

-You can analyze data about visitor locations, search traffic you get, referral sites, social traffic, keywords you rank for, paid advertising data and similar sites you get with are competing today.
-Traffic figures should be taken with a grain of salt, however.
-SimilarWeb tends to underestimate traffic numbers for sites that average less than 50 visitors per month, while often overestimating traffic for others.
+You can analyze data on visitor locations, search traffic you receive, referring sites, social traffic, keywords you rank for, paid advertising data, and similar sites you're currently competing with.
+However, traffic figures should be taken with a grain of salt.
+SimilarWeb tends to underestimate traffic for sites averaging fewer than 50,000 visitors per month, while often overestimating traffic for others.

-Laser precision isn't the goal of a blogging tool like this, though.
+Laser precision is not the purpose of a blogging tool like this, however.

-SimilarWeb distributes what Ahrefs doesn't: help you visualize each channel sending your blog traffic (and take steps to learn write blog posts that will repeat your successes).
+SimilarWeb delivers what Ahrefs doesn't: it helps you visualize every channel that sends traffic to your blog (and take steps to learn from it). write blog posts that will repeat your successes).

 9. Can I Rank?